18F/handbook/launching-software/infrastructure.md

 Ways to alert DevOps & project team members:

 - **Slack**, though you may not want all errors going to the project's main Slack channel.
 (See the section below on grouping notification channels.)
-- **SMS**, which is only available through certain services - PagerDuty provides SMS, but New Relic doesn't; instead it has...
+- ~**SMS**, which is only available through certain services~ _Note: no GSA approved SMS options currently exist.
+Use Slack on mobile instead._
 - **Push Notifications**, for which team members need to have the mobile app installed and registered.
 - **Email**, which in practice isn't as useful since most people aren't immediately alerted by it.